PraCash/PraCash/README.md

   - April 2023

 ## Summary
 I thrive on simplifying complex tech challenges to empower organizations through cloud solutions.
-With three Microsoft Fundamentals certificates and a pursuit of Certified Azure Administrator, I'm intensely eager to put my knowledge into practice and carve out a successful career in the Microsoft domain.
+With four Microsoft Fundamentals certificates and a pursuit of Certified Azure Administrator, I'm intensely eager to put my knowledge into practice and carve out a successful career in the Microsoft domain.

 Equipped with a foundation built on Google IT Support, Cloud Architect, and Google IT Automation with Python, I'm ready to apply these skills in real-world scenarios and drive innovation through Azure.